 - Feature your keywords in the beginning of the title.
 You want your viewers (and YouTube) to instantly know what the video is all about.

 - Be descriptive.
-Instead of titling your video ‘How to Make Banana Bread,’ try something like ‘The PERFECT Moist Banana Bread Recipe!’
-Well, that is if you don’t hate the word moist like the rest of the world. 😉
+Instead of titling your video ‘How to Make Banana Bread,’ try something like ‘The PERFECT Moist Banana Bread (Recipe and Directions)!’
+Well, that is if you don’t hate the word moist like the rest of the world. 😉 Try to pique the curiosity of your potential audience.

 - Include your brand name.
 A lot of channels like to include their brand name at the end of their title (Hot for Food does this in all their video titles).
 This can help increase your visibility if and when people search for your channel name on YouTube.